SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

 ### Task 7: Verify Recommendation Service using Swagger

+In this lab, you will verify the Recommendation Service using Swagger by accessing the API documentation, testing endpoints, and ensuring the service functions as expected.

 1. In the Azure Portal page, in the Search resources, services, and docs (G+/) box at the top of the portal, enter **Container Apps (1)**, and then select **Container Apps (2)** under services.